Yandex Cloud

 2. Select the cluster and click Edit in the top panel.

-3. Under Service settings, select the service account you need from the list, or create a new one.
-For more information about setting up service accounts, see Configuring access to Object Storage from a ClickHouse® cluster.
+3. Under Service settings, select your service account from the list or create a new one.
+For more information about setting up a service account, see Configuring access to Object Storage from a ClickHouse® cluster.

 Changing the host classChanging the host class